oldelpasosnowplow/PowerShell/readme.md

 ChangeFolderPermission - Will help change folder permissions for a user or a group.

 VMReport - This will display information about VMs on a vCenter system.

+NewUserSetup - Set employeeID in AD, creates documents folder and gives modify permissions, then strips off any inherited permissions that are not needed.